Lord Hill's Column: Recent history

 The column has been listed by English Heritage as a Grade II* structure.

 In early 2013, the column's state deteriorated following harsh winter weather and heavy winds.
 Falling debris from the statue resulted in it being cordoned off to the public.
 In May 2013, Shropshire Council sought the best solution to the falling debris from the statue caused by heavy winds.
 As a landmark of historical significance for Shrewsbury, its preservation and restoration was said by some, such as English Heritage, to be of paramount importance.
 Work to restore the column totalled £350,000.

 Following restoration work, the column was opened to the public during the summer and autumn of 2015 as part of the bicentenary of the Battle of Waterloo.
 The Column was also open in 2016 thanks to the work of the Friends of Lord Hill's Column.

 In March 2019, the statue of Lord Hill was again found to have suffered damage as a result of strong winds and freezing weather.
 An inspection revealed that the damage was not as bad as was witnessed in 2013.
 Repair work was planned to commence between May and June at a cost of £10,000, however this was pushed back to autumn 2019 and was again delayed until a future date.
 The work was set to commence in May 2020.
 Talks began in June 2019 between Shropshire Council and Friends of Lord Hill Column regarding the construction of a £500,000 replacement statue.

 In March 2021, Shropshire Council announced they were seeking a specialist consultant to lead a fundraising drive in order to raise the £500,000 needed to construct a replica statue.
-Should such a statue be created, it is expected to be erected by 2022 in order to mark the 250th anniversary of Lord Hill's birth.
+Should such a statue be created, it was expected to be erected by 2022 in order to mark the 250th anniversary of Lord Hill's birth.

 On 3 May 2022, protest group Extinction Rebellion unfurled a 20m long banner from the top of the column bearing the words 'Climate Crisis Act Now'.